rainlanguage/arb-bot/README.md

       -k, --key <private-key>        Private key of wallet that performs the transactions.
 Will override the 'WALLET_KEY' in '.env' file
       -r, --rpc <url>                RPC URL that will be provider for interacting with evm.
 Will override the 'RPC_URL' in '.env' file
-      -s, --slippage <number>        Sets the slippage percentage for the clearing orders, default is 0.001 which is 0.1% --subgraph-url <url>           The subgraph endpoint url used to fetch order details from --orderbook-address <address>  Address of the deployed orderbook contract.
+      -s, --slippage <number>        Sets the slippage percentage for the clearing orders, default is 0.001 which is 0.1% -a, --api-key <key>            0x API key, can be set in env variables, Will override the API_KEY env variable if a value passed in CLI
+      --subgraph-url <url>           The subgraph endpoint url used to fetch order details from --orderbook-address <address>  Address of the deployed orderbook contract.
 Will override 'orderbookAddress' field in './config.json' file
       --arb-address <address>        Address of the deployed arb contract.
 Will override 'arbAddress' field in './config.json' file